 6. Hotel Círculo Gran Vía, Autograph Collection

 Hotel Círculo Gran Vía, Autograph Collection is one of the few Marriott Bonvoy hotels in Madrid and has no club lounge.
-It also is adults-only, so while it is one of the best Marriott Bonvoy hotels in Madrid.
+It also is adults-only, and is one of the best Marriott Bonvoy hotels in Madrid.
 It may not suit all of our readers, particularly those with families.
-Hence it’s positioning at number 3.
+Hence it’s positioned at number 6.

 Because of its excellent location, Hotel Círculo Gran Vía offers great accommodation for discovering the city’s main attractions, such as Plaza Mayor, Puerta del Sol, and the Royal Palace.
 The main airport, Adolfo Suárez, is located only 17 km away.